 Stipend and Benefits

 The stipend for the 2018–2019 academic year is $68,000 plus full Cornell University employee fringe benefits.
 Each fellow also receives $5,000 annually for discretionary research expenses, which include travel.

-The Cornell Provost appoints an annual committee of nine tenured, research-active faculty, chaired by the Vice Provost for Research, to review applications and nominations and make awards.
+The Cornell Provost appoints an annual committee of up to 20 tenured, research-active faculty, chaired by the Vice Provost for Research, to review applications and nominations and make awards.
 Deans and the Vice Provost for Research submit faculty nominations for the selection committee to the Provost.